PMPlugins/TimerTest/README.md

 # TimerTest
-A simple accurate timer that can be used for minigmaes.
+A simple and accurate timer that can be used for minigmaes.